kwchurch/Benchmarking_past_present_future/README.md

   <li>  <del>June 7, 2021</del>: Camera-ready papers due </li>
   <li>  July 31, 2021: Pre-recorded talks will be posted on YouTube and bilibili.
     🆕 A talks available now!
 Look for 📽️</li>
-  <li>  July 31, 2021: Slides for pre-recorded talks will be posted in this github and perhaps elsewhere (look for 📔). 🆕 A few are already available.</li>
+  <li>  July 31, 2021: Slides for pre-recorded talks will be posted in this github and perhaps elsewhere (look for 📔). 🆕 Most are available now.</li>
   <li>  August 5, 2021: Workshop date </li>
   </ul>